npilipovic86/EnergyConsumption/readme.md

+# Energy Consumption
-# Dependencies:   mySql, Eclipse, MySql Workbench
+- Dependencies:   mySql, Eclipse, MySql Workbench

 # Tests
 - For test use empty database for start, if is there error in tests, try to clean database after every test run